Axeloooo/Notebook/src/chapters/Machine_Learning/README.md

 #### Filling NaN Values

-- Forward-fill: Use the previous valid value to fill the missing value, which can be useful for time series data.
+- **Forward-fill**: Use the previous valid value to fill the missing value, which can be useful for time series data.

 ```python